 Choosing Between a Heavy Bag and a Punching Bag

 If you aren't a fitness pro and have never had exposure to any combat sport, especially boxing, you'll think they are the same.
-Don't worry about it because most people use these terms interchangeably.
-But they are most definitely from each other, and we will explain the difference to you in a while.
+Don't worry about it because while most people use these terms interchangeably, we will explain the difference to you.

-A regular heavy bag is typically four or five feet long and weighs anywhere between 30 and 200 pounds.
+A regularheavy bag is typically four or five feet long and weighs between 30 and 200 pounds.
 It's mainly used for punching, hanging from the ceiling, or another overhead structure.
 The heavy bag doesn't move much when one strikes it (that's because it's heavy).

 The classic heavy bag is cylindrical, but newer versions of these bags differ in shape, size, and effects.
-Heavy bags with contours in the market simulate human body curves and give you the sense of being in an actual fight with a real-time enemy fighting against you.
+Heavy bags with contours in the market simulate human body curves and give you the sense of being in an actual fight.

-Punching bags are made from leather, canvas, or any other sturdy and lasting material that won't wear down easily.
+Punching bags are made from leather, canvas, or any other sturdy and lasting material that will only wear down slowly.
 They can be filled with sand, water, textile, or anything that adds to the bag's weight.

 Punching bags are not just hung from ceilings or overhead structures; they can be attached to a base on floors or left alone to roll freely on the floor, like a free-standing punching bag, further enhancing the challenge involved in a workout.

 These bags are unstable, meaning they can move and wobble on the floor when you hit them.
 You'll need a lot of footwork to box with a bag that's not stable, and it's usually challenging for new boxers who have not yet achieved the rhythm and coordination to be comfortable with extra challenges.